 The new frequency ranges used in the ITU-T G.990x (G.9901, G.9902, G.9903, G.9904) family of Recommendations (ex G.9955) for NB-PLC/smart grid therefore use best practice in avoiding incompatibilities with radiocommunication services that could arise with the ubiquitous deployment of PLT for smart grid communications.
 However, other standards developing organizations (SDOs) and industry groups outside ITU have taken an interest in developing PLT products for smart grid applications, which may need to give due consideration to compatibility requirements.
 ITU-T has therefore taken the lead in coordinating the work on PLT for smart grid, initially through a dedicated group called the Joint Coordination Activity on Smart Grid and Home Networking (JCA SG&HN), which was established by the Telecommunications Standardization Advisory Group (TSAG) at its meeting of January 2012, replacing the former JCA on Home Networking (JCA-HN).
 The scope set for the JCA SG&HN was the coordination, both inside and outside of the ITU-T, of standardization work concerning all network aspects of smart grid and related communication as well as home networking.
 The JCA SG&HN successfully concluded in June 2013 and, from hereafter, coordination on “Smart Grid and Home Networking” is being led directly by ITU-T Study Group 15.

+In addition to Power Line Telecommunications, traditional cabled solutions such as fiber and copper are frequently used for Wide Area Networks when right of way is available.

+These links may be deployed directly by the utility on transmission and distribution assets, buried in trenches or conduits in the right-of-way, or leased from telecommunications carriers.

+IEEE Std 802.3 Ethernet local area network operation is specified for selected speeds of operation from 1 Mb/s to 100 Gb/s over a variety of optical and dedicated separate-use copper media over a variety of distances.

+• IEEE 802.3 EPON

+• IEEE 802.3 Ethernet in the first mile

+Wired Ethernet links are generally mandated to comply with applicable local and national codes for the limitation of electromagnetic interference for non-transmitting systems.

 These coordination initiatives build on comprehensive informative previously being assembled through the ITU-T Focus Group on Smart Grid, which was established by the February 2010 meeting of the ITU-T TSAG in order to provide ITU-T Study Groups with a common forum for smart grid activities on standardization and to collaborate with smart grid communities worldwide (e.g. research institutes, forums, academia, SDOs and industry groups).
 The objectives identified were to:

 – identify potential impacts on standards development;